Is Consciousness Fundamental? – Ed Kelly – Transcript

 Rick Archer: Sure.
 Yeah, wave.
 I’ll link to them also on your BatGap page.

-Ed Kelly: There’s the first one, Irreducible Mind, which came out in 2007.
-Its subtitle is Toward a Psychology for the 21st Century.
-And in that one, we basically tried to assemble in one place a lot of the many kinds of evidence that are difficult or impossible to explain in conventional physicalist terms.
+Ed Kelly: There’s the first one Irreducible Mind.
+That came out in 2007.
+The subtitle is ‘Toward a Psychology for the 21st Century’, and in that one, we basically tried to assemble in one place a lot of the many kinds of evidence that are difficult or impossible to explain in conventional physicalist terms.
 We can go into this in more detail as we go along.
-The next one was our first attempt to get beyond just showing that physicalism is not so hot and trying to figure out what might take its place.
-And this one is called Beyond Physicalism: Toward Reconciliation of Science and Spirituality.
-There, we canvassed almost a dozen ancient and modern philosophical systems or conceptual frameworks that take seriously the kinds of phenomena that we had cataloged in Irreducible Mind and put forth some kind of a conceptual framework that might help us to understand them better.
-And then our most recent book, which came out last spring, is Consciousness Unbound: Liberating Mind from the Tyranny of Materialism.
-We’re starting to feel pretty confident about it all, you know, and we really wanted to stick a thumb in the eye of the physicalist opposition.
+Then the next one was our first attempt to really seriously get beyond a showing that physicalism is not so hot and trying to figure out what might take its place.
+This one is called Beyond Physicalism: Toward Reconciliation of Science and Spirituality.
+In that one, we canvassed almost a dozen ancient and modern philosophical systems or conceptual frameworks that take seriously the kinds of phenomena that we had assembled in Irreducible Mind and puts forth some kind of a conceptual framework that might help us to understand them better.
+Then the most recent one which came out last spring is Consciousness Unbound, Liberating Mind from the Tyranny of Materialism.
+See now we’re starting to feel pretty confident about it all.
+We really wanted to stick a thumb in the eye of the physicalist opposition.
 That’s the reason for that carefully considered subtitle.

 Rick Archer: In case people didn’t notice when you hold them up these books would make good doorstops.
 They’re quite voluminous.
 When you say we, in talking about them, you’re referring to a lot of collaborators who wrote various chapters, right?

-Ed Kelly: Yeah, this began as a project initiated at Esalen by Mike Murphy, one of its co-founders.
-Mike is an extraordinary guy and a prodigious reader.
-He was well aware that if physicalism is correct, there cannot be any such thing as postmortem survival.
-But he was also aware that people here and there around the planet are actually doing research that purports to be generating evidence supportive of that possibility – for example, the work that my colleagues, Jim Tucker, and Bruce Grayson, do at DOPS.
-Jim works on cases of the reincarnation type, and Bruce mainly on near-death experiences.
-We’ll probably get back to the latter in particular a little bit later because I have a special interest there.
-Anyway, Mike convened a working group to examine the evidence for survival.
-He has a kind of Think Tank embedded within Esalen called the Center for Theory and Research.
-And there he can pursue his many personal intellectual interests with a special allowance that he gets for that purpose from Esalen.
-And he’s convened lots of these things over the years.
-But ours, it turns out, went on for about 20 years in the course of producing these three books.
-And the story there is basically, well, let me tell it, if I may.
-Let’s get down to the basics here.
-“Physicalism” – what is that?
-Well, that’s the name of a modern kind of ascetic, philosophical descendent of the materialism of previous centuries.
+Ed Kelly: Yeah, this began as a project initiated at Esalen by Mike Murphy, co-founder of Esalen.
+Mike, I mean, he’s an extraordinary guy, prodigious reader.
+He was well aware that if physicalism is correct, then there can’t be any such thing as post-mortem survival.
+But he was also aware that people here and there around the planet are actually doing research that purports to be generating evidence supportive of that possibility.
+For example, the work that my colleagues, Jim Tucker and Bruce Greyson, do at DOPS.
+Jim works on cases of the reincarnation type, Bruce, mainly on near death experiences.
+We’ll probably get back to the latter in particular, a little bit later.
+I have a special interest there.
+Mike convened a working group to examine the evidence for survival.
+He has a kind of Think Tank embedded within Esalen.
+It’s called the Center for Theory and Research.
+There he can pursue his many personal intellectual interests with a special allowance that he gets for that purpose from Esalen.
+He’s convened hundreds of these things over the years, but this one, it turns out, went on for about 20 years, in the course of producing these books.
+The story there is basically physicalism, what is that?
+Well, that’s the name of a modern kind of ascetic, philosophical descendant of the materialism of previous centuries.
 We’re all familiar with this stuff.
 We grew up with it probably.
-Certainly, when I was in elementary and middle and high school and even college, this is what we were fed every day, and it was still going strong at the time I was in graduate school.
+Certainly, when I was in elementary and middle and high school and all that sort of thing.
+This is what we were fed every day and it was still going strong at the time I was in graduate school.
 It says basically that all facts are determined in the end by physical facts alone.
-And the reason for that is that reality consists at bottom of some kind of little self-existent non-sentient stuff flying around in fields of force, in accordance with mathematical laws.
-Everything else has to be built out of that elementary stuff, whatever it is.
-It used to be atoms, and then subatomic particles, and so on.
-One of the things we should note about this right away is that the physics on which physicalism is based is the classical physics of the late 19th century, and physicalism itself does not take into account the huge things that have happened in physics since that time.
+The reason for that is that reality consists at bottom of some little elf playing around in fields of force in accordance with mathematical laws, and everything else has to be built out of that elementary stuff, whatever it is.
+It used to be atoms and then subatomic particles.
+One of the things we should note about this right away is that the physics on which physicalism is based is that of the late 19th century and it itself does not take into account the huge things that have happened.
 I mean, the foundations of physics have shifted dramatically over the past century, in ways that impact this conversation.
-Nevertheless, when I was in graduate school in psychology, pretty much everybody assumed that physicalism was more or less correct.
-And that among all the things that have to get manufactured out of the basic stuff, there’s our minds and consciousness, which must be manufactured somehow by physiological processes going on in our brains.
-The basic idea is that corresponding to every thought and so on, there’s some kind of a pattern of electrical activity in your brain that either accompanies that or is identical with it or generates it, or something of that sort.
-And there’s a huge literature on these things, widely viewed as supporting this sort of “production” model of the mind-brain connection.
-But let’s get right down to the basics of the situation: Everybody agrees that there are normally strong correlations between physical events in brains and events in mind and consciousness.
-So you know, if you get hit hard enough on the head, or ingest a psychedelic, or grow a certain kind of brain cancer or something, mental things change.
-So the physical causation of the mental is certainly a fact.

-Ed Kelly: But now, what about causation in the other direction?
-I mean, I decided to raise my hand, and up it went – isn’t that mental causation?
-Naively, that’s what it seems to be.
-Well, the physicalist answer to that is that you simply misunderstood what’s really happening.
-That idea or intention that you formed to raise your hand, you see, is really nothing more than a pattern of physical activity in your brain.
+Nevertheless, when I was in graduate school, this was what everybody assumed was the case.
+That among all the things that have to get manufactured out of the basic stuff, there is our minds and consciousness, assumed to be manufactured by physiological processes going on in our brains.
+The idea is that corresponding to every thought and so on, there’s some kind of a pattern of electrical activity in your brain that either accompanies that or is identical with it or generates it, or something of that sort.
+There’s huge literature on these things.
+But to get right down to the basics of the situation, everybody agrees that there are normally strong correlations between physical events in brains and events in mind and consciousness.
+So, if you get hit hard enough on the head or ingest a psychedelic or grow a certain kind of brain cancer or something, mental things change.
+The physical causation of the mental is certainly affect.
+Well, what about the other?
+I mean, I decide to raise my hand and up it goes.
+Isn’t that mental causation evenly?
+That’s what seems to be.
+Well, the physical answer to that is that you simply misunderstood what’s really happening because that idea or intention that you formed to raise your hand is really nothing more than a pattern of physical activity in your brain.
 Physical causes physical, no problem.
-That’s very glib, but it’s also very hard to disprove.
-What we really had to do at the beginning of this project was to assemble in one place a lot of evidence demonstrating the existence of things that people can do, that cannot be explained by activity of the brain alone.
-Now, first and foremost on any list of that sort will be psychic phenomena.
-I mean, that’s what makes them interesting in the first place – that they seem, virtually by definition, to be beyond explanation by conventional means.
-Here a person is embedded in his world, and information comes in or goes out into the environment across some kind of a barrier such that if conventional ideas were correct, this just couldn’t happen.
-So for example, on an ESP test, the target is maybe in the next room, or it might be 5000 miles away, or up at the moon even, or it might not even have been selected yet, and might not get selected until tomorrow afternoon.
-And so there are what seemed to be decisive physical barriers there that should prevent success.
-And yet, people succeed in these tasks.
-And let me just say, without going further into it, that this is a big literature.
-I mean, there are hundreds of thousands of pages of reports of spontaneous cases, and reports of thousands of experiments carried out in conventional ways.
-And the collective impact of all that, in my estimation, is that you can just take it to the bank that these phenomena exist as facts of nature.
-And our science is going to have to expand somehow to let us understand them, explain how they can happen.
-Postmortem survival, let me just mention in passing, is kind of a special sub-problem within that general field.
-Within the field, an argument has been going on for 150 years or so now, as to whether there really is post-mortem survival, or whether instead all the apparent evidence for survival might be explained by psi-type interactions among only living persons, or between such persons and their environments.
-That’s a long story, and we don’t need to go into it here, mercifully, because the plain fact is that both horns of that dilemma are equally fatal to conventional physicalism.
-So we don’t have to have an answer to that question, fortunately.
-It’s remarkable, in that you’ve got very well-informed smart people on both sides of that issue.
-I personally lean toward survival at this point, partly because of our work on Irreducible Mind.
-And I’ll try to get back to that in a moment.
+That’s very glib.
+But it’s very hard to disprove.
+What we really had to do at the beginning of this project, was to try to assemble in one place a lot of evidence, demonstrating the existence of things that people can do that cannot be explained by activity of the brain alone.

+Ed Kelly: Now, first and foremost, any list of that sort will be psychic phenomena.
+That’s what makes them interesting in the first place, that they seem virtually by definition to be beyond explanation by conventional means.
+A person is embedded in his world, and yet information comes in or it goes out into the environment across some kind of a barrier, that if conventional ideas were correct just couldn’t happen.
+For example, on an ESP test, the target is maybe in the next room, might be 5000 miles away, might be up at the moon even, or might not even have been selected yet, might not get selected until tomorrow afternoon.
+There would seem to be decisive physical barriers there that should prevent success.
+Yet, people succeed in these tasks.
+Let me just say without going further into it, this is a big literature.
+I mean, there are hundreds of thousands of pages of reports of spontaneous cases, reports of thousands of experiments carried out in conventional ways.
+The collective impact of all that, in my estimation, is that you can just take it to the bank that these phenomena exist as facts of nature, and our science is going to have to expand somehow to let us understand them.
+Explain how they can have post-mortem survival, let me just mentioned in passing is kind of a special sub problem within that general field.
+There’s a huge argument that’s raised for 150 years or so now as to whether there really is post-mortem survival, or whether all the apparent evidence for survival might be explained by psi-like interactions among only living persons, or between such persons in their environments and that’s a long story.
+We don’t need to go into it, because the plain fact is that both horns of that dilemma are equally fatal to conventional physicalism.
+We don’t have to have an answer to that question, fortunately, because, I mean, it’s remarkable there.
+You’ve got very well-informed smart people on both sides of that issue.
+I personally lean towards survival at this point, partly because of Irreducible Mind and I’ll try to get back to that in a moment.

-Rick Archer: By post-mortem survival, you mean reincarnation, for instance, or perhaps near-death experiences where a person is under deep anesthesia, and yet they’re watching the operating room from the ceiling or something and obviously, that shouldn’t be able to happen, but there’s a lot of evidence for that.
+Rick Archer: By post-mortem survival you mean reincarnation, for instance, or perhaps near-death experiences where a person is under deep anesthesia, and yet they’re watching the operating room from the ceiling or something and obviously, that shouldn’t be able to happen, but there’s a lot of evidence for that.
 Any other examples of post-mortem?

 Rick Archer: Some of these as you’re mentioning them sound to me like things physicalists could dismiss as being physical such as the poker thing because you don’t need to believe in transcendent consciousness or mind or anything.
 You can just think that, well, it’s some kind of psychosomatic suggestion thing that the brain does and causes that effect on the skin.
 But others that you’ve mentioned, couldn’t be explained or away so easily.

-Ed Kelly: Emily lines them up in order from the most general and potentially subject to that kind of explanation to ones that strain it increasingly as they become more specific and extreme and character.
-Let me go back to the pain thing for a moment.
-Esdaile Dale reports of one of his Indian patients something like “I inserted the knife at the corner of his mouth, drew it to his ear and thence across to the eye, and peeled back the skin, releasing a great quantity of pus”.
+Ed Kelly: We sort of lined them up in order from the most general and potentially subject to that kind of explanation to ones that strain it increasingly as they become more specific and extreme in character.
+Well, let me go back to the pain thing for a moment.
+Esdale reports of one patient, I inserted the knife at the corner of his mouth, drew it to his ear, across to the eye, peeled back the skin.
 It goes on and on like this for a few revolting paragraphs and then ends with a comment that the patient occasionally made a slight moan.

-Rick Archer: He was doing legitimate surgery.
+Rick Archer: He was doing some legitimate surgery.

 Rick Archer: I saw an article not too long ago about a young girl who for some reason, couldn’t feel pain.
 She was born without that capability.
 They had to be very careful because she was always injuring herself because she didn’t know she was injuring.
 Someone might argue that, well, maybe if there could be a permanent condition like that a temporary condition could also kick in for ordinary people.